varungohil/varungohil.github.io/_pages/about.md

 Hi there!
 Welcome to my virtual estate.
 I am a Ph.D. student at [MIT Computer Science and Artificial Intelligence Lab (CSAIL)](https://www.csail.mit.edu/) working with [Prof. Christina Delimitrou](https://people.csail.mit.edu/delimitrou/).

+I'm interested in desigining the next-generation datacenter servers for emerging microservice and serverless applications.
+Currently, my research tries to answer the following questions:
+- How to decide resource capacities when provisioning servers?
+-  What new hardware knobs to add to servers to help accommodate heterogeneity in applications and what are the best ways to tune such knobs?

-Currently, I spend my time thinking about how to address the issues of interpretability and generalizability of machine learning models when they are used for computer systems tasks.
-I'm also interested in designing datacenter servers for emerging microservice and serverless applications.
+I'm also interested in addressing issues of interpretability and generalizability of machine learning models when they are used for computer systems tasks.

-Before joining MIT, I worked with [Prof. Manu Awasthi](https://manuawasthi.in/), [Prof. Joycee Mekie](https://joycee.people.iitgn.ac.in/) and [Prof. Rajeev Balasubramonian](https://users.cs.utah.edu/~rajeev/) on  approximate computing, computer arithmetic representations, neural network compression, computer architecture for smartphones, hybrid memory systems and autonomous vehicles.
+I completed my undergraduate at [IIT Gandhinagar](https://iitgn.ac.in/).
+During my undergraduate days, I worked with [Prof. Manu Awasthi](https://manuawasthi.in/), [Prof. Joycee Mekie](https://joycee.people.iitgn.ac.in/) and [Prof. Rajeev Balasubramonian](https://users.cs.utah.edu/~rajeev/) on  approximate computing, computer arithmetic representations, neural network compression, computer architecture for smartphones, hybrid memory systems and autonomous vehicles.
 <!-- My research interests span the entire computing stack.
 I am specifically fascinated by the subject of computer architecture and firmly believe that better system design would play crucial role for progress in computer technology. -->

 <!-- , be it machine learning or genomics. -->